agh4m/PI-signing-cli/README.md

 ## Development

 Part of this project is developed in Rust, using the [clap](https://docs.rs/clap/latest/clap/index.html) library for the command line interface.
-The gui development is done with [Tauri](https://tauri.app/), which was choosen for its use of web technologies and their necessity when interacting with the Autenticacao.gov auth api.
+The gui development is done with [Tauri](https://tauri.app/), which was chosen for its use of web technologies and their necessity when interacting with the Autenticacao.gov auth api.

 It also has an adapter for the [Autentication.Gov](https://github.com/amagovpt/autenticacao.gov) lib used to sign the manifest, written in C++.
 This has been tested with both version 3.11 and version 3.12 of that library.